FMSoftCN/hiBus/README.md

 1. hiBus server, an executable program which runs as a daemon in the system.
 1. hiBus cmdline, an executable program which provides an interactive command line program for test and debugging.
-1. hiBus library, an library which provides some APIs for clients using hiBus.
+1. hiBus library, an library which provides some APIs for clients to use hiBus easily.

 For more information, please refer to: